‘The Masked Dancer’ spoilers: Cotton Candy is …

 SEE ‘The Masked Dancer’ spoilers: The Exotic Bird is …

+We are absolutely sure that Cotton Candy is Olympic gymnast Gabby Douglas.
+Don’t think so?
+Well just consider the following:

+In the most recent clues video for Cotton Candy we saw diamond rings in the shape of the Olympic logo.
+Gabby competed at the Olympics twice and won three gold medals.
+As a group, the season 1 contestants on “The Masked Dancer” have taken home four gold medals (we think Zebra accounts for the other).

-At the 2012 Summer Olympics, Douglas won gold medals in all-around individual and team; in Cotton Candy’s second clues video we saw the Roman numeral for 12 (XII).
+At the 2012 Olympics in London, Gabby Douglas won gold medals in both all-around individual and team; Cotton Candy’s second clues video included the Roman numeral for 12 (XII).
 Gabby also shared in the team gold at the 2016 games in Rio.
 Cotton Candy’s second Words Up was “team player.”
-In all, the season 1 contestants on “The Masked Dancer” have won four gold medals (we think the Zebra accounts for the other one.)

-Following her success in London, Gabby wrote her autobiography “Grace, Gold, and Glory My Leap of Faith,” which made The New York Times best sellers Young Adult list in 2012.
-As a group, the 10 contenders on “The Masked Dancer” have written five New York Times best sellers.

 SEE ‘The Masked Dancer’ spoilers: The Sloth is …

+After her wins in London, Gabby wrote “Grace, Gold, and Glory My Leap of Faith.”
+Her autobiography made The New York Times best sellers Young Adult list.
+Collectively, the 10 contenders on “The Masked Dancer” have written five New York Times best sellers.

+Gabby’s book was turned into a Lifetime TV movie, “The Gabby Douglas Story.”
+We saw the word Life in the first video and the book “The Cotton Candy Story” in the second.

-Cotton Candy revealed that she fell during rehearsals for “Glitter in the Air” but this was not the first time that she had suffered such a setback.
-And she told us that she to leave home to follow her dream.
+Cotton Candy fell during rehearsals for “Glitter in the Air” and revealed that this was not the first time that she had suffered such a setback.
+She told us that she to leave home to follow her dream.
 As a teenager, Gabby moved across the country to live with her gymnastics coach and family.
-Cotton Candy recalled having missed out on many milestones of growing up, including her high school prom.
+And Cotton Candy recalled having missed out on many milestones of growing up, including her high school prom.

-In the first clues video for Cotton Candy, we saw a box of cereal (Gabby was pictured on the front of a Kellogg’s box following her 2012 wins), an English breakfast (that could refer to the scene of her triumph) and a cupcake decorated with false eyelashes and lipstick (Gabby has a line of cosmetics with a company called Beauty Bakerie).

 SEE ‘The Masked Dancer’ spoilers: The Tulip is …